 “Boy, if you ever do something so foolish again, I’ll…” Evand’s words trailed off as he took in more of the carnage.

 “Kori, how long ago do you think these killings happened?”
 Merek asked, stooping next to one of the bodies.
 Together, they began to examine the spilled blood and open wounds.
-Without hesitation, I began to walk around investigating body after body.
-I left the two of them to figure out when, and that left me with the troubling task of discovering how.
+Without hesitation, I began to walk around, investigating body after body.
+I left the two of them to figure out the when, and that left me with the troubling task of discovering the how.

-The flesh was torn in horrible ways.
+Their flesh was torn in horrible ways.
 Twisted entrails were strewn about.
 Crouching down, I turned the corpse of a woman over and jumped back in surprise.
-Half of her face was missing and the torn-away flesh dangled from her skull.
+Half of her face was missing, and the torn-away skin dangled from her skull.
 Long slashes ran down her chest, and I could see past broken ribs and into her gut.
-Four cuts, long and clean, had sliced through the bandit’s armor and through her flesh.
+Four cuts, long and clean, had sliced through the bandit’s armor and flesh.
 No weapon I’d ever seen could have delivered a blow so careful and precise.
-The little comfort I had conjured up in my mind thinking they could have been butchered by swords, evaporated.
+The little comfort I had conjured up in my mind, thinking they could have been butchered by swords, evaporated.

 The quiet stillness was shattered abruptly by an atrocious scream.
-This sound filled the air with chilling ferocity caused Jash to drop to the ground, cupping his ears with gloved hands.
-The infamous howl that birthed this monster’s name was worse than I could have imagined.
+This sound filled the air with chilling ferocity, causing Jash to drop to the ground and cup his ears with gloved hands.
+The infamous howl that birthed this monster’s name was worse than I had ever experienced.

 As I looked about, the glow of the meadow, from fire and moonlight, caught my attention.
 The mix of cold blue and bright red light lit the fog that clung to the tree line.
-A purple haze seemed to surround us like noxious fumes of an opium pipe.
+A purple haze seemed to surround us like noxious fumes of a slush pipe.

 “Foolish boy,” I growled, my eyes darkening as I looked at the lad.
 The chagrin on his face was highlighted by flickering firelight, and his eyes looked down at the ground in shame.
 “You survive in this world as a mercenary by not making mistakes.
 What you just did is a great way to get yourself killed.”